SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✸ ≤11: 4 damage; restrained (EoT)
 - ★ 12–16: 3 damage; slowed (EoT)
 - ✦ 17: No effect\
-    **Effect**: The snare remains until the end of the encounter.
+    Effect: The snare remains until the end of the encounter.
 An enemy that moves into an affected square for the first time on their turn must roll resistance.

 #### DWARF WARDEN